Horse64/old-core.horse64.org/README.md

 **Features:**

-- **Simple.** Readable syntax with intuitive dynamic typing, quick to get started in.

-- **Cross-platform.** Supports Windows and Linux, with easy support feasible for any platform supporting OpenGL in the future.
+- **Simple.** Much of Horse64 is [designed to be approachable]( Design.md), including its intuitive dynamic typing.

-- **Self-contained tooling.** Single-binary compiler, no complex toolchains or giant IDEs. (unless you want them)
+- **Self-contained.** Single-binary compiler, no complex toolchains or giant IDEs.
+(Unless you want them!)
+It's cross-platform too.

-- **Maintainable code.** Helps keep your code orderly with static imports and compile-time identifier checks.
+- **Solid to build on.** Helps keep your code orderly with static imports and compile-time identifier checks.
   Ideal for maintainable large code bases, with the accessibility full dynamic typing.

-- **Easy to ship.** Single-binary output with no non-system dependencies.
-  No need to add an interpreter or separate libaries, making it suitable for cloud & micro service use.

 - **Multimedia included.** Support for 3D via OpenGL, and complex User Interfaces with the official `multimedia` library.